 Since the start of the COVID-19 pandemic, we’ve changed every aspect of our lives to protect ourselves and our community from spreading coronavirus.
 In 2020, many medical visits were put on hold or moved to telehealth, causing many of us to skip our routine preventive visits.
-But the past year has been hard on our health in so many ways – from the extra stress and anxiety of the pandemic to less activity due to social distancing guidelines.
+But the past few years have been hard on our health in so many ways – from the extra stress and anxiety of the pandemic to less activity due to social distancing guidelines.
 For many reasons, now is the time to get caught up on our health care in a preventive way.

 Having a primary care provider is good for your health